A colocalization spectral sequence: Abstract

 \section{Abstract}

 Colocalization is a right adjoint to the inclusion of a subcategory.
-Given an $\sphere$-algebra $R$, one would like a spectral sequence which connects colocalization in the derived category of $R$-modules and an appropriate colocalization in the derived category of $\pi_*R$-modules.
+Given an $\sphere$-algebra $R$, one would like a spectral sequence which relates colocalization in the homotopy category of $R$-modules to an appropriate colocalization in the derived category of $\pi_*R$-modules.
 We show that, under suitable conditions, such a spectral sequence exists.
-This generalizes the local-cohomology spectral sequence of Dwyer, Greenlees and Iyengar from~\cite{DwyerGreenleesIyengar}.
-Some applications are presented.
+This generalizes Greenlees' local-cohomology spectral sequence.
+The colocalization spectral sequence introduced here is associated with a localization spectral sequence, which is shown to be universal in an appropriate sense.
+We apply the colocalization spectral sequence to the cochains of certain loop spaces, yielding a non-commutative local-cohomology spectral sequence converging to the shifted cohomology of the loop space, a result dual to the local-cohomology theorem of~\cite{DwyerGreenleesIyengar}.
+An application to the abutment term of the Eilenberg-Moore spectral sequence is also presented.